antononcube/Raku-LLM-Functions/README.md

 &func3(dish => 'salad', cuisine => 'Russion', max-tokens => 300);
 ```
 ```
-# **Russian Salad**
+# **Ingredients:**
 #
-# Ingredients:
-#
-# * 2 pounds (900g) red potatoes, peeled and cubed
-# * 1 pound (450g) carrots, peeled and cubed
+# * 1 head of cabbage, shredded
-# * 1 pound (450g) celery, thinly sliced
+# * 1 carrot, shredded
-# * 1/2 cup (120ml) mayonnaise
+# * 1/2 cup of mayonnaise
-# * 1/2 cup (120ml) sour cream
+# * 1/4 cup of sour cream
-# * 1/4 cup (60ml) finely chopped fresh dill
+# * 1/4 cup of chopped fresh dill
-# * 1/4 cup (60ml) finely chopped fresh parsley
+# * 1/4 cup of chopped fresh parsley
 # * Salt and pepper to taste
 #
-# Instructions:
+# **Instructions:**
 #
-# 1. In a large bowl, combine the potatoes, carrots, and celery.
-# 2. In a small bowl, whisk together the mayonnaise, sour cream, dill, parsley, salt, and pepper.
+# 1. In a large bowl, combine the cabbage, carrots, mayonnaise, sour cream, dill, parsley, salt, and pepper.
-# 3. Pour the dressing over the salad and toss to coat.
+# 2. Stir until well combined.
-# 4. Serve immediately or chill for later.
+# 3. Serve immediately or chill for later.
 #
 # **Tips:**
 #
-# * To make the potatoes ahead of time, boil them in salted water until tender, then drain and cool completely.
-Store the potatoes in an airtight container in the refrigerator for up to 3 days.
-# * To make the salad ahead of time, assemble it and then cover and chill for up to 24 hours.
-Just before serving, add the dressing and toss to coat.
+# * For a more flavorful salad, marinate the cabbage and carrots in a mixture of vinegar, sugar, and salt for several hours before adding the other ingredients.
+# * Feel free to add other vegetables to the salad, such as cucumbers, tomatoes, or radishes.
-# * This salad is also delicious with chopped walnuts or
+# * Top the salad with croutons or crumbled bacon for a more hearty dish.
+#
+# **Enjoy!**
 ```

 --------